SuperBearcafedo/Review/README.md

 ## Public release scope

 This is a compact, inspection-friendly release with one end-to-end example: **PEMS03**.
 It includes the model, the PEMS03 data file, a training/evaluation engine, and one launcher.
-The following author-side artifacts are intentionally excluded:
+The following are excluded:

 - the other 11 benchmark datasets and their launchers;
 - exploratory plots, statistical-test scripts, and paper-table utilities;